-Section 106, Community Infrastructure Levy and Planning Performance Agreements
+Community Infrastructure Levy and Planning Performance Agreements

-- 9.118 Section 106 of the Town and Country Planning Act 1990 provides a mechanism for planning obligations, in order to make development acceptable in planning terms which would otherwise not be acceptable.
-This can include the making of a financial contribution towards measures (which may be off-site in some circumstances) where needed to mitigate against or compensate for the impacts of the development.
-Such contributions should be proportionate to the scale and nature of the development and the matters which need to be dealt with.
-The minerals and waste planning authorities will seek such agreements where justified and where they would be in accordance with relevant legislation and guidance. - 9.119 The Community Infrastructure Levy (CIL) is a planning charge, introduced by the Planning Act 2008 as a tool for local authorities in England and Wales to deliver infrastructure to support the development of their area.
+- 9.124 The Community Infrastructure Levy (CIL) is a planning charge, introduced by the Planning Act 2008 as a tool for local authorities in England and Wales to deliver infrastructure to support the development of their area.
 It came into force on 6 April 2010 through the Community Infrastructure Levy Regulations 2010.
 NYCC is not a CIL-charging authority.
 City of York Council and the North York Moors National Park Authority have not yet adopted any CIL policy.
-However, should CIL be introduced in either of these areas any relevant obligations relating to minerals and waste development would need to be met. - 9.120 A Planning Performance Agreement (PPA) is defined as an agreement between the local planning authority (or minerals and waste planning authority in the context of this Joint Plan) and an applicant to provide a project management framework for handling a planning application.
+However, should CIL be introduced in either of these areas any relevant obligations relating to minerals and waste development would need to be met. - 9.125 A Planning Performance Agreement (PPA) is defined as an agreement between the local planning authority (or minerals and waste planning authority in the context of this Joint Plan) and an applicant to provide a project management framework for handling a planning application.
 A PPA enables the planning authority and the applicant to agree timescales, actions and resources for handling a particular application.
 It should cover the pre-application stages but may also extend through to the post-application stage.
 PPAs can be particularly useful in setting out an efficient and transparent process for determining large and/or complex planning applications.
 They encourage joint working between the applicant and the planning authority and can also help to bring together other parties such as statutory consultees.
-Their form can vary in type from a detailed legal document through to much simpler memoranda of understanding.
+Their form can vary in type from a detailed legal document through to a much simpler memoranda of understanding.
 Due to the scale and complexity of some minerals and waste developments, it may be appropriate for a planning application to be dealt with through a PPA.